metisos/surprise_memory/README.md

 Titans Paper & Inspiration: This code is inspired by the research on “Titans: Learning to Memorize at Test Time.”
 PyTorch: for autograd, optimizers, and modules.
 Any Additional Tools or resources that influenced this approach.
 Contact
-Author: Christian Johnson - cjohson@metisos.com
+Author: [Your Name] – [Your Email or LinkedIn]
+Project Repository: (If you host it on GitHub/GitLab, add the link.)

-Thank you for checking out this Whitepaper README.
+Thank you for checking out this README.
 Feel free to experiment, modify, and extend the Titans-based agent to suit your own needs!